skellis46/slipbox/somatics unlimited.md

 > Claims of value assert that something is good or bad, or more or less desirable.
 > Claims of policy assert that one course of action is superior to another.[@nordquist-2020-what n.pag]

-In JDSP it is as if we are mixing up claims of fact with claims of value. (see Nordquist 2020)

-- even those not making claims are still proposing or assuming something. and what's the issue with evidence?
+I have used the word _claim_ because while reading JDSP over the years (I would guess that as of now it is the journal I have read most in my scholarly life, perhaps along with IJSD and CHOR -- but then I've co-edited those journals) I think I started to see a pattern -- a pattern of unsubstantiated assertions about the value and currency of somatic practices.
+You might argue (fairly) that I even developed a bias to notice such claims and drawing articles at random is a simple attempt to reduce that kind of confirmation bias.

+In doing so, I wanted to understand the epistemic values of JDSP and what these values say about our community of practice and scholarship.

+- ain't nothing wrong with claims -- it's more the type/kind that I think is worth discussing (or is it my perception of the quantity?)

 I haven't yet finished this cataloguing effort because I ran out of time.
-To date (2022 14.2), 272 articles have been published in JDSP.
+To date (2022 14.2), 271 articles have been published in JDSP.
 This number excludes editorials, reports, book reviews and 14.1S (translations of Martha Eddy's 2009 history), but includes interviews and editorials for special issues which were fuller than regular editorials.
 I worked through 85 of these or 31%.

-- benefit/effect -- out of context some sound very absurd.
-Some sound quite absurd in context. not wanting to shame. playfulness.
 - title "somatics unlimited" was based on a hunch. method is fragile because of this hunch. confirmation bias. to guard against it (if that's even possible)

 That pattern appears to be that we -- and by we I mean those of us who contribute to the journal -- seem fine to say pretty much whatever we like about the effects of somatic practices.
 That somatics has unlimited value, scope, and power to produce change, irrespective of the context.
 It is an extraordinary list even if perhaps it's also a little unfair on my part to pluck them out of context and put them next to each other like this: